Cloufield/GWASTutorial/05_PCA/README.md

             --out ${outPrefix}_projected
     ```

+!!! info "`--pca` and `--pca approx`"
     For step 3, please note that `approx` flag is only recommended for analysis of >5000 samples.
 (It was applied in the sample code anyway because in real analysis you usually have a much larger sample size, though the sample size of our data is just ~500)

 After step 3, the `allele-wts 10` modifier requests an additional one-line-per-allele `.eigenvec.allele` file with the first `10 PCs` expressed as allele weights instead of sample weights.